bauerjon/sentry_slack_bot/README.md

 No sentry slack notification left behind.

-***Note: In general, this gem is not super useful unless you already use https://sentry.io/integrations/slack/ to notify your slack room about sentry issue.***
+***Note: In general, this gem is not super useful unless you already use https://sentry.io/integrations/slack/ to notify your slack room about sentry issues.***

 ### Available Features: